| main

 today, the belief that the many have been impoverished to enrich

+the few.
 The early roots of the Occupy

 Wall Street movement can be seen in the "sedition" practiced